The NSW Battery PRDS Incentive is Now Available Book Now

-Whilst solar is rapidly adopted in New South Wales, solar energy storage is starting to ramp up as well.
-However, many are cautious about the safety of solar batteries with the news constantly covering lithium-ion related fires across Australia.
+Whilst solar is rapidly adopted in New South Wales, solar energy storage is starting to increase as well.
+However, with news outlets constantly covering battery fire stories like 'lithium-ion battery fires are increasing', many are still very cautious about putting a battery on or inside their home.

 Battery storage installer